Persistent Stiefel-Whitney Classes of Tangent Bundles: Computational examples

 \citet{scoccola2023approximate} proposed a method to compute characteristic classes of vector bundles by estimating tangent spaces using local PCA.
 In their approach, an image is partitioned into 250 patches of size \(10 \times 10\), which are then treated as the point cloud in \( \mathbb{R}^{100} \).
 They computed Stiefel–Whitney classes associated with these data points and argued that the result suggests that these patches are naturally embedded in the projective plane \( \mathbb{RP}^2 \), which has nontrivial first and second Stiefel–Whitney classes.

 We used the LINES dataset from \citet{scoccola2023approximate}, which consists of the 250 patches discussed above.
-To reduce dimensionality while preserving essential structure, we applied principal component analysis (PCA) \citep{abdi2010principal}, projecting the dataset into $\mathbb{R}^5$.
-We then normalized each point to be in the unit sphere $S^4.$
+To reduce dimensionality while preserving essential structure, we applied principal component analysis (PCA) \citep{abdi2010principal}, projecting the dataset into $\mathbb{R}^5$, and rescaled the point cloud by its largest norm.

 From this processed point cloud, we constructed an alpha filtration and computed its persistent cohomology over $\mathbb{Z}/2$.
-Applying our proposed algorithm for computing persistent Stiefel–Whitney classes, we identified the first and second persistent Stiefel–Whitney classes of type $2$ over the filtration interval \( [0.1, 0.2] \).
-The results are presented in Figure~\ref{fig:sw_persistence}.
-As expected, the two nontrivial barcodes in each dimension correspond to the computed persistent Stiefel–Whitney classes of type $2$.
+Applying our algorithm on the complex at scale $t$, we identified the first and second persistent Stiefel–Whitney classes of dimension $2$ over the filtration interval \( [0.04, 0.2] \).
+The results are presented in Figure~\ref{fig:sw_persistence}, in which the two nontrivial bars in each degree carry the persistent Stiefel–Whitney classes.
+Alongside these bars, each degree contains short-lived bars produced by sampling noise.
+At scales where these additional bars are nonzero, the cohomology of $X^r$ differs from that of $\mathbb{RP}^2$.
+The persistent Wu criterion nonetheless holds throughout $[0.04,0.2]$, and the computed classes agree with the known classes $w_1(\mathbb{RP}^2)$ and $w_2(\mathbb{RP}^2)$.
+This behavior is consistent with the noise-tolerance mechanism of Theorem~\ref{thm:wedge}.